gap-system/gap/hpcgap/extern/libatomic_ops/doc/README_malloc.txt

 The libatomic_ops_gpl includes a simple almost-lock-free malloc implementation.

+Note that the AO malloc implementation is licensed under the GPL, unlike the lower level routines.

 This is intended as a safe way to allocate memory from a signal handler, or to allocate memory in the context of a library that does not know what thread library it will be used with.
 In either case locking is impossible.